Skip to section

 ---|---|

-Trading App | 4.5 |
+Trading App’s Interface | 4.0 |

-Social Trading | 1.0 |
+Social Trading | 0.0 |

-OVERALL | 3.9/5 |
+OVERALL | 2.9/5 |

-7. CommSec Pocket.
+9. CommSec Pocket.

-A surprisingly good micro-investing app.
+A surprisingly good micro-investing app backed by CBA.

 CommSec has a “safe a houses” reputation in Australia and attracts a lot of beginner traders.

-CommSec Pocket is the bank’s micro-investing app, allowing you to buy stocks in tiny increments, starting with $50 (although I don’t recommend doing it – the $2 per trade fee will eat up a lot of your capital).
+CommSec Pocket is the bank’s micro-investing app, allowing you to buy stocks in tiny increments, starting with $50 (although I don’t recommend doing this – the $2 per trade fee will eat up a lot of your capital).

 It’s a good way to build a simple stock and ETF investment portfolio.